SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 #left[The task with the 'sex' biocuration group created](https://sfg.taxonworks.org/s/o8dxf9)

-#### Create a Biocuration Class
+#### Create a biocuration class

-Click on `Create biocuration group` - the form you see here is the same as in the Manage Project Vocabulary task.
+Click on `Create biocuration class` - the form you see here is the same as in the Manage Project Vocabulary task.

-1. Enter a **Name** (required)
-2. Add a **Definition** (required)
-3. Select the color that your biocuration group will be displayed with
-4. Optionally add a **URI**
-5. Save

 We'll add three classes to the 'sex' group: `female`, `male`, and `hermaphrodite`.

-TODO
-Should we look up URIs for those terms?
-They certainly exist and adding them would ground our terminology and increase the likelihood of it being interpretable by external ingestors of our data, but they're not specifically used by TaxonWorks.
-We'll choose to pass this time, they can be added later if need arises.

 To create the classes one by one, click on the `Create biocuration class` button, fill out the data, and click `Create`.
 You'll get a message each time a class is created, but the task only displays groups on the front screen, not classes.